All Episodes

 You've got not just Michigan, but Detroit as well.

-You've got Jennifer Granholm up there, the governor, who is arguably made it worse.
+You've got Jennifer Granholm up there, the governor, who has arguably made it worse.

-Rick Wagner at General Motors is a b uh bankruptcy is not an option.
+Rick Wagoner at General Motors says bankruptcy is not an option.

-But let's let's face it, you've got three million United Auto Workers employees that if the businesses go south or out of work.
+You've got 3 million United Auto Workers employees that if the businesses go south, they're out of work.

-I don't think the Democrats want to risk angering three million union people and their thug bosses, not doing anything to save not just their jobs, but their retirement, their pensions, their welfare, and their uh health care.
+I don't think the Democrats want to risk angering 3 million union people and their thug bosses, not doing anything to save not just their jobs, but their retirement, their pensions, their welfare, and their health care.

-But we're hearing the same thing, folks, that we heard before the 700 billion dollar bailout.
+But we're hearing the same thing, folks, that we heard before the $700 billion bailout.

 We are hearing they can't make it till January.